Coronavirus: Help, information and contact details for businesses and workers in Bremen

 If you are a business owner or freelancer looking for information about support for businesses, you will find advice here on all the support available, and how to access it.

 Please note: These pages give you a rough overview of possible programs, help and contacts.
-Since the situation is constantly changing, we ask you to contact our international team for specific information and inquiries.
-You’ll find contact info further below (“Task Force”).
-We encourage you to write us via email, as many of the links and downloads are only available in German.
+Since the situation is constantly changing, we ask you to contact the specific addresses given to you below.

 1. Assess your own liquidity and financial position (How much cash do you have in your bank account?
 What does your cash flow look like?
 What reserves do you have and how long will they last?)